On the differential geometry of numerical schemes and weak solutions of functional equations: Introduction

+Let us describe with more details the contents of this paper.
+We recall the necessary material on diffeologies in section 1.

+In section \ref{T2}, we describe a diffeology, new to our knowledge, which appears as a refined diffeology of a diffeological space.
+This refined diffeology is inherited from the group of diffeomorphisms, and gives rise to a new (fourth) definition of tangent space of a diffeological space.
+These definitions are useful for the generalization of the notion of symmetries proposed in section \ref{3}.

-\begin{enumerate} \item the limit map is smooth \item the index maps $ev_k:(u_n)_{n \in \N} \mapsto u_k$ are smooth $(k \in \N).$ \end{enumerate} We show that the two conditions are necessary, by classical examples, namely, the construction of $\R$ by Cauchy sequences on $\mathbb{Q},$ for which the pull-back diffeology $\lim^*_{n \rightarrow +\infty}\p(\R)$ of the natural diffeology of $\R$ by the limit carries very unusual plots, and very few of them make the index maps smooth.
-A proposition shows also that the second condition does not make the limit map smooth in most cases.
-The combination of the two conditions then appears to give the good conditions.
+In section \ref{2}, we describe the so-called Cauchy diffeology on Cauchy sequences, for which \begin{enumerate} \item the limit map is smooth \item the index maps $ev_k:(u_n)_{n \in \N} \mapsto u_k$ are smooth $(k \in \N).$ \end{enumerate} We show that the two conditions are necessary, by well-chosen examples. {{} The good conditions for fitting with the technical requirements in the considered applications are found when the two conditions are gathered simultatenouly.}

-In section 3, we find another motivation for the diffeology: when solving numerically a PDE, we build a sequence $(u_n)$ which converges to the solution $u,$ but when $u_n$ is "close enough" to $u,$ computer representations of $u$ uses the approximate solutio $u_n.$ Thus, other $u$ and $u_n$ need to be smooth under the parameters and the initial conditions.
-After describing what can be a general setting for numerical methods, we show how one of the most classical ones, the Dirichelet problem, solved by the finite elements method, fits with this setting, and then address an open question on paradoxal solutions of Eurler equations for perfect fluids.
+In section \ref{3}, we find another motivation for the diffeology: when solving numerically a PDE, we build a sequence $(u_n)$ which converges to the solution $u,$ but when $u_n$ is "close enough" to $u,$ computer representations of $u$ uses the approximate solution $u_n.$ Thus, {{} both} $u$ and $u_n$ need to be smooth {{} with respect to} the parameters and the initial conditions.
+After describing what can be a general setting for numerical methods {{} and for their symmetry groups}, we address an open question on {{}paradoxical} solutions of Euler equations for perfect fluids {{}\cite{dLS1,dLS2,dLS3,Sch,Sh1,Sh2,Vil}}.
+Cauchy sequences appear mostly where convergence of sequences is needed.
+This tool is basically topological, as well as the notion of convergence.
+But especially in analysis of ordinary or partial differential equations, once Cauchy sequences {{}are built up to approximate} solutions, a classical question is the smooth dependence on {{} initial conditions and/or parameters}.
+Out of a well-established manifold structure on the parameters or initial conditions, and even if these structures are given, diffeologies appear as an easy way to formalize smoothness {{} with less technical constraints than in} the more rigid framework of manifolds.